 COSM 2 “Cultural Entrepreneurship and Sustainability Management” is a 5 ECTS MA level course that provides an international and cross-disciplinary perspective on sustainability values and practical dimensions of cultural managers’ work.
 There are three central domains of cultural producers’ activities discussed in the course: festivals, and local communities-oriented productions and other independent entrepreneurial initiatives in rural and urban environments.

-The third edition of COSM 2 course will start 3.3.2022 (with the registration deadline of 21.2.2022 for the second course).
+The fourth edition of COSM 2 course will start 13.10.2022 (with the registration deadline of 3.10.2022 for the second course).
 You can register on Humak University Open University Web Shop.
 Contact Us to get more information!

-Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 2 are inspiring individuals from Finland, Poland, the United Kingdom, Jamaica, Philippines.
-They represent experience of work in Asia, Australia, Europe, and the Caribbean.
+Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 2 are inspiring individuals from Finland, the United Kingdom, Jamaica and Sweden.

 Rebecca Finkel (Queen Margaret University Edinburgh, UK)